DrBAA/CBF-github-fundamentals/WHAT I HAVE LEARNT.md

 **Forking a repository** which allows to copy someone's repo and make changes to that repo without affecting the original.
 Click here to [Fork a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

-**Pull requests** - when you want to tell others about the changes you want to make on the main branch of the remote repository and ask for their review/feedback before you make those changes.
+Making [Pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) - when you want to tell others about the changes you want to make on the main branch of the remote repository and ask for their review/feedback before you make those changes.

 **Git dashboard** which helps to easily navigate to my repositories and see useful information about them.
 Finding my **recent activity* on Git Hub from the Git dashboard